nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * The `RESIDENCE_INDEX` **must be a positive integer** 1, 2, 3, …​
 * At least one field must be provided.
 * If this command is used to edit tags, all tags for this residence need to be specified.
+* Address can contain any alphanumeric character and symbols. `@!df34!@//` is considered a valid address.
+* Valid clean statuses is case-insensitive, e.g `c/Y` is the same as `c/y`, `c/clean` is the same as `c/ClEaN`.
+* Tags should only contain alphanumeric characters, symbols and spaces are not valid.
+* Editing of tags overwrites all existing tags.

 Examples:
 *  `edit 1 c/y` Edits the clean status of the 1st residence on the list to `Clean`.